jmphilips/manager-material/README.md

 While I was able to incorporate a lot of technologies that I learned at Nashville Software School, I decided to use new technologies in different features

+If you want to check it out, here is a link:  http://manager-material.herokuapp.com

 ## Slack Integration
 Slack and other messaging apps like it are heavily used in the technology community, and they have the ability to be a great medium to improve both communication and workflow.
 Manager Material uses custom /commands to check the status of projects or